-For all activities within the RMI, including territorial waters of the RMI, the standards and procedures in the UES (USASMDC 2021a) apply.
-Under the UES, the USAF must coordinate with UES appropriate agencies including the RMI Environmental Protection Authority, U.S. EPA, USFWS, NMFS, and USACE; providing agencies with an opportunity to review and comment on activities potentially affecting the environment (USASMDC 2021a).
-The USAF began coordination with UES appropriate agencies in July 2020.
+The DAF acknowledges it shall apply NEPA to its activities under the Compact and its related agreements as if the Marshall Islands and the Federated States of Micronesia were the United States (Compact of Free Association, as Amended, Section 161(a)(2)).
+For all activities within the RMI, including territorial waters of the RMI, the standards and procedures in the UES (USASMDC 2021a) also apply.
+Under the UES, the DAF must coordinate with UES appropriate agencies including the Republic of the Marshall Islands Environmental Protection Authority (RMI EPA), United States Environmental Protection Agency (USEPA), USFWS, NMFS, and United States Army Corps of Engineers (USACE); providing agencies with an opportunity to review and comment on activities potentially affecting the environment (USASMDC 2021a).
+The DAF began coordination with UES appropriate agencies in July 2020.
+The DAF received comments on the Draft GBSD Test EA/OEA from the RMI EPA on April 23, 2021 (Appendix A and Section 4.2.4.1.1).
 The GBSD program would develop and finalize a Document of Environmental Protection (DEP) for activities in the RMI.
 The DEP will be reviewed by the UES appropriate agencies and in place prior to the initial GBSD flight test in 2023.
 The Minuteman III program will continue to follow the existing Minuteman III ICBM Modification and Fuze Modernization DEP.